emzeat/mz-lictools/README.md

     // of an author correctly.
     // if both 'from_git' and 'years' have been specified, the 'years' ranges
     // will be merged.
-    "years": [1970, 2023],
+    // if 'latest_year_only' is true only the latest year in the range will be used "years": [1970, 2023],
+    // only list the latest year an author made a change not the range of years "latest_year_only": false,
     // for some licenses an additional company name which is different from the
     // author may be wanted.
 This can be specified here.
     "company": "the authors",